Metawisdom of the Crowd: Experimental Evidence of Crowd Accuracy Through Diverse Choices of Decision Aids: Introduction

-As tantalizing as this formulation is, systematic individual errors and a lack of independence almost always threaten group accuracy.
-Both correlate predictions, which leads to less predictive diversity, even if the average individual estimate is getting more accurate as correlations increase.
-This trade-off means that many group decision-making processes result in a race between individual accuracy and predictive diversity.
-If diversity decreases more slowly than the average individual error, group accuracy increases.
-If not, the crowd becomes less accurate and can indeed make quite poor decisions \citep{janis_groupthink_1982,sunstein_infotopia_2006,caplan_myth_2007}.
-Thus, the prospects for wise crowds ultimately depends on the pervasiveness of systematic decision-making biases and the nature of the social processes that undermine independence.
+Unfortunately, non-independence of judgments often threatens crowd accuracy.
+In particular, processes that improve the average individual judgments can increase correlations between predictions and reduce predictive diversity in a crowd.
+This trade-off means that many group decision-making processes are a balance between decreases in individual error and decreases in predictive diversity.
+Accuracy increases if predictive diversity decreases more slowly than the average individual error; if not, the crowd becomes less accurate and can indeed make quite poor decisions \citep{janis_groupthink_1982,sunstein_infotopia_2006,caplan_myth_2007}.

+In what follows, we forego the exploration into why individuals make their choices in order to focus on the role of the distribution of aid choices in determining crowd accuracy.
+To hone the intuition that accuracy can come from a sizable fraction of the group accurately predicting which aid would help them the most, we develop a theoretical model in which usage is proportional to the bias and variance embedded within each aid.
+The model reveals that proportionally distributing a group can outperform assigning decision-makers in equal proportions to aids and to the single most accurate aid.
+In our empirical investigations, we observe that groups who choose their own aids can also realize performance gains beyond equal assignment and the single most-accurate aid.
+These patterns indicate that decision aid choice can offer performance closer to the optimally distributed proportions of aids.

-A thriving area of research considers the effects on group accuracy of the non-independence of errors resulting from peer-to-peer influence processes \citep{sunstein_making_2014} and has documented both improvements and declines.
-These processes can improve the accuracy of group decisions by reducing the average individual error through information sharing and persuasion \citep{shi_wisdom_2019,becker_wisdom_2019,almaatouq_adaptive_2020}, but it can also amplify the error through herding behavior \citep{lorenz_how_2011,frey_social_2021} or by suppressing valuable private information \citep{lorenz_how_2011,da_harnessing_2020}.
+A thriving area of research considers the effects of peer-to-peer influence processes on group accuracy \citep{sunstein_making_2014}.
+Prior research has documented decreases in group errors through information sharing and persuasion \citep{shi_wisdom_2019,becker_wisdom_2019,almaatouq_adaptive_2020} while also documenting increases in group errors through herding behavior \citep{lorenz_how_2011,frey_social_2021} or by suppressing valuable private information \citep{lorenz_how_2011,da_harnessing_2020}.
 The outcome can also depend on the type of judgment task \citep{guilbeault_probabilistic_2021,becker_crowd_2021}.
+In the current study, we consider another process through which individual decisions can become correlated; for many scenarios, decision makers attend to a limited set of information cues and cognitive tools to aid their judgments.
+Following the literature on decision support systems, we refer to these as \emph{decision aids} to emphasize that another actor created or assembled them to improve decisions.